intel/GPGMM/docs/DESIGN.md

 ### Caching requirements

-GPGMM conditionally caches for *known* requests sizes.
-The size-cache is predefined at compile-time and supports multiple *size classes* (ex. multiples of page or power-of-two).
-The size-cache can be disabled by not providing `GPGMM_ENABLE_SIZE_CACHE`.
+GPGMM caches for common requests sizes.
+The size-cache is predefined at compile-time and supports multiple *size classes* (ex. page-multiple or power-of-two).
+The size-cache can be disabled by providing `GPGMM_DISABLE_SIZE_CACHE`.

 ### Capacity planning